What is Counseling Psychology?

 - Our Counseling Psychology is available at the Master’s level.
 Completion of the Master’s in Counseling Psychology program allows students to be more competitive for acceptance into doctoral programs.

-The M.A. in Counseling Psychology Program offers 6 options for specific concentration areas.
+- The M.A. in Counseling Psychology Program at our Chicago campus offers 6 options for specific concentration areas.
 Students may choose from the following concentrations:

 - Health Psychology Concentration – Chicago, IL